Pull down to refresh stories

 What is happening now

 Humans haven’t stepped foot on the Moon since NASA’s Apollo 17 mission in 1972.
 The Verge form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+With devices, practical impact usually shows up in battery life, heat, stability, and long-term usability rather than in a few flashy headline numbers.

 Where the sources line up